 For stocks with a distinct change point in the S-R relationship, the scatterplot can be divided into a slope and a plateau region.
 A change point in the S-R relationship can be estimated and the SSB that corresponds to the estimated point is defined as B{lim}.
-For these stocks, if a stable change point in a segmented regression can be estimated, then this would be a good candidate for B{lim}.
-If the performance of the segmented regression analysis is found to be unsatisfactory (e.g. an unrealistically high change point), or if there are specific reasons for a modified approach, alternative approaches for estimating B{lim} should be investigated in particular exploring the use of alternative S-R functions.
+For these stocks the change point should be estimated based on a segmented regression.
+If the estimation procedure is found to perform well, a B{lim} value can be established on this basis.
+If the performance of the segmented regression analysis is found to be unsatisfactory, or if there are specific reasons for a modified approach, alternative approaches for estimating B{lim} should be investigated.

-Figure 16.4.3.1.2 Stock type 2, showing an example with a well-defined change point.
+Figure 12.4.3.1.2 Stock type 2, showing an example with a well-defined change point.